NethServer/ns8-core/docs/modules/certification.md

   application repository, look at the [Software repositories](../../core/software_repositories/) page.

+Before being included in NethForge, applications must pass a review process.
 The review process leading to inclusion in NethForge is described in the next section.

 ## Certification process